-Ecological Concepts in Children’s Books: The first investigates “How Ecological Concepts are Represented in Children’s Books,” and involves visual critique and content analysis of Caldecott Medal-winning books held in the University of Wyoming’s Toppan Rare Books Collection.
-The anticipated outcome is an academic article for submission in a journal such as Biology Teacher, along with workshops which will facilitate discussions between librarians, teachers, children’s book creators, and biologists.
+Ecological Concepts in Children’s Books: In progress visual critique/content analysis of Caldecott Medal-winning books and turn-of-the-century western children’s books (held in the University of Wyoming’s Toppan Rare Books Collection).
+A research presentation on this topic was presented at the 2017 annual meeting of the Ecological Society of America.
+Anticipated products: an academic article for submission in a journal such as Biology Teacher, along with workshops which will facilitate discussions between librarians, teachers, children’s book creators, and biologists.
+View project details.

-The Ecologically True Story of the Tortoise and the Hare: My second project dovetails with the first, and involves a specific familiar fable.
-I am conducting research and interviews in/about ecosystems where tortoises and hares actually co-exist.
-Research is currently on-going in Arizona and East Africa.
-The anticipated outcome is a multimedia project and exhibition a) investigating the conservation and social/cultural issues in ecosystems where tortoises and hares co-exist, and b) illustrating the value of utilizing a multidisciplinary science+art method for telling this story.
+The Ecologically True Story of the Tortoise and the Hare: In progress.
+Research is on-going in Arizona, East Africa, and Europe.
+Existing and anticipated products: a multimedia project and exhibition a) investigating the conservation and social/cultural issues in ecosystems where tortoises and hares co-exist, and b) illustrating the value of utilizing a multidisciplinary method for researching and telling this story.
+View project details.

 School of the High Plains: A public art mural I designed and painted, as part of a collaborative expansion of a community mural in Laramie, Wyoming.
 My design emphasized the resilience and striking appearance of pronghorn – a unique species endemic to the high plains of North America.
-Follow the project link for more details.
+View project details.

 Hunting for a Sense of Place: Exploring Ecology, Myth, and Ritual on Montana’s Rocky Mountain Front.